chinamike65/hugo-tuolesi/content/book6/book6en.md

 Mind-only is divided into two schools: reality-only consciousness and false appearance-only consciousness.

-reality-only consciousness believe that what the eyes see is what actually exists.
+Reality-only consciousness believe that what the eyes see is what actually exists.

 29

 Mind-only school of false appearance believes that the external environment seen by the eyes is false appearance, that is, the existence of thought, not the actual existence.

-Section 5 - Madhyamika
+**Section 5 - Madhyamika**

 The founder of Madhyamika is Nagarjuna Bodhisattva.